briandgomez/Study/Security+/Security Architecture.md

 # Network Infrastructure Concepts
 - Switches can be physically located in different locations
 - Virtual Local Area Networks (VLAN) are separated logically but not physically (i.e. user A uses 1 portion of the device and user B uses a different portion)
-- The software defined network separates different planes of a network such the control and data plane.
+- <u>Software-defined Network (SDN)</u>: separates different planes of a network such as the control and data plane.
 The control plane handles incoming traffic while the data plane controls where to redirect the traffic.
 ![alt text](image-14.png)